-Dr Richard Brinkman is Chief Operating Officer at the Australian Institute of Marine Science (AIMS).
-As a member of the AIMS Leadership Team, he is responsible for strategic and operational leadership of Health, Safety and Environment, Infrastructure and Facilities, and Engineering and Field Support, including Vessels and Diving Operations.
+As a member of the AIMS Leadership Team, Dr Brinkman is responsible for strategic and operational leadership of Health, Safety and Environment, Infrastructure and Facilities, and Engineering and Field Support, including Vessels and Diving Operations.

 Dr Brinkman has a PhD in Oceanography and is an adjunct Professor at James Cook University, Townsville.
 Through his extensive research and management career, Richard has a detailed understanding of the science delivery chain from observations and data collection through to solutions and impact.
 He has more than 20 years of practical, operational experience with research infrastructure and vessel operations and management.